deathbeds/tingle/docs/background.md

 # literate computing and programming

-`tingle` is inspired by the need to supplement stories with computation and hypermedia; it unifies ideas in [literate programming] and [literate computing].
+`tingle` is inspired by the need to supplement stories with computation and hypermedia; it unifies ideas in [literate programming] and [literate computing]. this code follows a long of history of projects attempting to enhance different aspects of [literate computing].

 ## application